If your SSI check is lower than $735 per month, it may be because you are not paying your correct share of household expenses.

 Two people live there = Suzy pays 50%

 Suzy signs a lease with her mom stating that she will pay $500 per month for rent and utilities.
 Every month, Suzy gives her mother a check for $500.
-Suzy buys her food separately.
+Suzy pays for all her own food.
+Because of her disabilities, she is unable to go to the store herself, so she gives her mom money to go shopping for her.

 Example # 2 – Joe Lives With His Friends